shakeel-faiz/FF/07Jul-03/02-cat.md

 ## What is the Windows equivalent of the Unix command cat?

 The "type" command in Windows is equivalent of "cat" command in Unix as mentioned above.

+## What is the format of CAT file?

+Binary